-The High Court of Justice is composed of members elected by the National Assembly.
+The High Court of Justice is composed of members elected, in equal number, by the National Assembly and the Senate after each renewal of these assemblies.

 It is presided over by a magistrate.

 The organization of the High Court of Justice and the procedure to be followed before it are determined by an organic law.